adamscott/godot-website/collections/_release_4_5/entry-highlights-internationalization-live-preview.md

 text: |
   This new feature is key to our ideal of making gaming accessible for everyone.

-  From now on, developers will be able to preview translations directly from the editor viewport.
-This will ease up the burden of testing the GUI in multiple languages.
+  From now on, developers will be able to preview translations directly from the editor viewport.[^internationalization-live-preview-layout-direction] This will ease the burden of testing the GUI in multiple languages.

-  How does your new UI react being in French or Dutch?
+  How does your new UI react to being in French or Dutch?
 Or how does it look in simplified or traditional Chinese, or even in Hindi?

-  <small>**Note:** the layout direction only follows the main locale currently, [We're working on fixing this issue.](https://github.com/godotengine/godot/pull/97918)</small>
+  [^internationalization-live-preview-layout-direction]: The layout direction only follows the main locale currently.
+[We're working on fixing this issue.](https://github.com/godotengine/godot/pull/97918)
 contributors:
   - name: Haoyu Qiu
     github: timothyqiu